Zendro-dev/Zendro-dev.github.io/api_graphql.md

 limit | Integer | Number of records to retrieve offset | Integer | Starting point for retrieving records

-EXAMPLE: Considering the `Record` data model for retrievin the second 10 records, the proper query to perfrom this action would be:
+EXAMPLE: Considering the `Record` data model for retrieving the second 10 records, the proper query to perform this action would be:
 ```
 query{
   records( pagination: {offset: 11, limit: 10}){